|Drive-Thru Cooling Solutions|

 In addition to the large umbrella where the cash cart was located, we also provided a mid-sized canopy tent along the path of the drive-thru traffic pattern.
 This tent offered shade to team members out taking orders.
 This tent was close enough for the team members to stand beneath for a few moments to get out of the direct sunlight.
 We also kept a large water cooler underneath the tent.

-Fans are an option for some stores, but not ours.
+Fans were an option for some stores, but not ours.
+Now, in the post-COVID era, fans are not permitted for anyone as they run the risk of blowing contaminated air or germs around unnecessarily.
 We had insufficient electric outlets in our drive-thru area.
 We tried running extension cords, but that didn’t last long.
 The Florida weather annihilates anything metal, and the fans had a short life span.
 I’ve seen stores with fans mounted up high for the team members, which is great as long as the team member is right in front of the fan.
 But our staff walks alongside the cars to take orders, so fans really aren’t that helpful in our drive-thru environment.